 (Demonstration of integrated and sustainable cultivation with biodiesel validation)

-This The European co-funded project involved the design, build and operation of an algae production facility in Olhão, Portugal.
+This was a European co-funded project involved the design, build and operation of an algae production facility in Olhão, Portugal.
+Narec DE undertook the Life Cycle Assessment in order to understand the range of environmental impacts within the supply chain, and compare this to a fossil fuel alternative.

 Outline & objectives